Stelluuh/WeatherWise/CollaborationGuide.md

 ```bash
 git pull origin main
 ```
+**This should be done consistently to make sure that what you have in your local repository matches what is on github**

 b.
 Create a new branch for your feature:
 ```bash
 git branch <branch_name> OR git checkout -b <branch_name>